210505142/Masters-Thesis/README.md

 # Masters-Thesis
 Accessibility for all the scripts used for generation of plots for both Proteomics and RNA seq
 ## Organisation
-- RNA seq file contains full pipeline of quantification of data as well as the scripts for the visualisation
+- RNA seq file contains scripts for full pipeline of quantification of data as well as the visualisation of the data
-- Proteomics file contains
+- Proteomics file contains Scripts for the visualisation of the data
 # RNA Sequencing & Proteomics Analysis Repository

 Welcome to the **RNA Sequencing & Proteomics Analysis** repository!